TerrierDarts/Pomodoro/README.md

     * `stopPomo`
 - Added Control to Short Break Counts before a long break.
     * This control means you have X number of small breaks before a long break, so if it was set to 3 you would have 3 short breaks before having 1 long break.
-- Control Time Format
+- Control Progress Format with `%C` and `%T`
+- Trigger Filter "Pomo Change" on a change.

 # To Come
-- Play sound on Time Change
-- Format how Progress Looks
+ - Don't let the progress go over, meaning